HaydenBelanger/assemblylinemachines/docs/recipes/greenhousecrops.md

 The Greenhouse Crop recipes are for seeds or other growables you wish to function inside of the Greenhouse.
 When provided with a Soil and Fertilizer, your crop will grow into a specified output.

 !!! error "1.18.2+ Feature"
-    This recipe type was made available in Assembly Line Machines 1.18.2-1.4, in conjunction with the addition of The Greenhouse.
+    This recipe type was made available in Assembly Line Machines 1.18.2-1.4, in conjunction with the addition of the Greenhouse.

 ## Recipe Specification